Find your care

 What is the difference between the East West Consultative service and East West Primary Care?

-East-West Consultative Care is a subspecialty clinic that blends both conventional biomedicine and traditional Chinese medicine to treat a wide spectrum of clinical problems and diseases.
+East-West Consultative Care is a subspecialty clinic that offers holistic services that blend both conventional biomedicine and traditional Chinese medicine to treat a wide spectrum of clinical problems and diseases.
 Patients are evaluated by board-certified internists and family practitioners with varying levels of background in traditional Chinese medicine.
-Physician-supervised care plans that may include a combination of acupuncture, trigger point injections, myofascial release, medication adjustments, lifestyle coaching, and dietary recommendations; and delivered via team-based treatment that often will include clinical extenders (acupuncturist, manual therapist).
+Physician-supervised care plans may include a combination of acupuncture, trigger point injections, myofascial release, medication adjustments, lifestyle coaching, and dietary recommendations; and are delivered via team-based treatment that often will include clinical extenders (acupuncturist, manual therapist).
 Care is problem-solving oriented, equipped to address both chronic and complex cases.
-This care is available at all 3 clinical sites - Santa Monica, Westlake Village, and Torrance.
+This care is available at all three clinical sites: Santa Monica, Westlake Village, and Torrance.

 What is the overall treatment approach?